IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 period of time **must** be agreed by the DReps via an on-chain governance action with a threshold of greater than 50% of the active voting stake

-TREASURY-02 (x) Withdrawals from the Cardano Blockchain treasury made pursuant to an approved Cardano Blockchain ecosystem for the Cardano Treasury **must not** exceed the net change limit for the Cardano Treasury's balance per period of time
+TREASURY-02a (x) Withdrawals from the Cardano Blockchain treasury made pursuant to an approved Cardano Blockchain ecosystem budget **must not** exceed the net change limit for the Cardano Treasury's balance per period of time

-TREASURY-03 (x) Withdrawals from the Cardano Blockchain treasury **must** be denominated in ada
+TREASURY-03a (x) Withdrawals from the Cardano Blockchain treasury **must** be denominated in ada

 TREASURY-04a (x) Withdrawals from the Cardano Blockchain treasury **must not**